aloima/aloima/README.md

 ### Hi there 👋

 This is my personal account, whatever I want I share it.
-I have algorithmic intelligence so I can quickly learn about software.
 I'm currently trying to learn C, Javascript and Typescript.